SIMDSystem/swraster/README.md

 # swraster

-A real-time, multithreaded **software rasterizer** — no GPU — implemented **four times** (C++, Zig, Odin, Rust) at strict algorithmic and optimization parity, each written in its language's native idiom.
+A multithreaded SIMD **software renderer** in performant compiled languages, implemented **four times** (C++, Zig, Odin, Rust) preserving algorithmic equivalence, each ported to its language's native idiom.
 It runs the same scene (Jolt-physics-driven instances, a spotlight with shadows, SSAO, textured meshes) across **macOS (native), the browser (WebAssembly), and Windows (native)**.

-The point of the project is the comparison: one renderer design, four languages, three platforms, kept in lockstep so each build can be measured against the others on identical work.
+The point of the project is an exploration of comparative language performance and implementation on an interesting problem.
+It bridges languages and platforms with some language specific optimizations without which performance parity would fall well short.
+I'm reluctant to call this a benchmark as apples to apples comparisons in the face of all the variances and required tuning is folly.
+It's a snapshot of code and compilers at a moment in time subject to compiler stack limitations in some cases.

 ## Highlights